rmadhok/scrapy-crawl-asp/README.md

 ## Heavy-Duty Web Crawling Framework for Scraping Data from ASP.net Pages

+#### Latest Update: Scrapy currently broken. ec_crawler.py performs all scraping operations (described below) using only the requests library. scrape_functions.py contains functions for scraping central data, state data, and getting form data for posting to subsequent pages.
+Next task is to troubleshoot scrapy version.

 ### Introduction
 This project aims to scrape data from all 250+ pages from [this webpage](http://environmentclearance.nic.in/gotosearch.aspx?pid=ECGranted).
 The page is written in the ASP.net environment so there is not a separate URL for each page.
 Clicking on the next page at the bottom instead triggers a `javascript __doPostback` function which takes some visible and some hidden arguements.
 The goal is to use the scrapy framework to iterate through each page, scrape the fields I need, and pipe it to a csv.